 Jessika Wide, Assistant Professor of Political Science, Umeå University

-Richard Öhrvall, Assistant Professor of Political Science, Centre for Local Government Studies, Linköping University, and affiliated researcher at the Institute of Industrial Economics (IFN)
+Richard Öhrvall, Assistant Professor of Political Science, Centre for Local Government Studies, Linköping University, and affiliated researcher at the Research Institute of Industrial Economics (IFN)